dallincoons/dallincoons.github.io/_posts/2016-05-27-Angular-pre-and-post-links.markdown

+---
+title: Angular Pre and Post links

+---

 Do you use link functions in Angular directives?
 Me too.
 But sometimes that's not always the best tool for the job.

 For a fantastic explanation of the difference between link, compile, pre, and post, I recommend [this](http://www.jvandemo.com/the-nitty-gritty-of-compile-and-link-functions-inside-angularjs-directives/) (yes this is a cop-out but this author does a better job than I ever could):